-- Price and required response time the Contractors will be called in descending order of competitiveness as determined by the schedule of rates.
-Response time of less than 90 minutes may sometimes be required. - b.
-Contractor availability where the Contractor cannot be contacted or required response time cannot be met, the next most competitive contractor will be called
+- Price and required response time the contractors will be called in descending order of competitiveness as determined by the schedule of rates.
+Response time of less than 90 minutes may sometimes be required. - Contractor availability where the contractor cannot be contacted or required response time cannot be met, the next most competitive contractor will be called.

-1.3.3 Emergency (In Normal Working Hours) Service
+Emergency (In Normal Working Hours) Service

-This role will involve responding to tree related emergencies.
-A team is required to be on site within 120 minutes of call out.
-Call outs will generally involve single one-off instructions that will require works of varying complexity, dependant on the specifics of the situation, in order to make a tree (or trees) safe.
+This service will involve responding to tree related emergencies in normal working hours.
+A team is required to be on site within 90 or 120 minutes of call out as directed by the Instructing Officer.
+Call outs will generally involve single one-off instructions that will require works of varying complexity, dependent on the specifics of the situation, to make a tree (or trees) safe.
 During severe weather events multiple instructions may be issued.

-No Purchase Order shall be issued before this service is completed however a retrospective quotation will need to be submitted within 3 working days following the completion of the call out.
+No Purchase Order shall be issued before this service is completed however a retrospective quotation will need to be submitted within at the end of each month, collating and itemising each call-out issued within the month, following the completion of the call out.
 See APPENDIX 2 Model Quotation & Invoices for a model retrospective quotation with the minimum required details.
-The Contractor shall receive an instruction from the Council.
+The contractor shall receive an instruction from the Council.